 Seasonal incidence of natural enemies in relation to weather parameters and growing degree days:

 The population build-up of the most dominant predator and parasitoids from each order were correlated with prevailing weather parameter and growing degree days.
-The population of coleopteran predator Micraspis sp was found to be correlated significantly and negatively with minimum temperature (r = -0.775) and was significantly and positively correlated with Growing Degree Days (r = 0.573) during kharif Season.
-Whereas in boro rice, Micraspis sp. has shown positive and significant correlation only with GDD.
+The population of coleopteran predator Micraspis sp was found to be correlated significantly and negatively with minimum temperature (r = -0.775) and was significantly and positively correlated with Growing Degree Days (r = 0.573) during kharif Season (Fig.2).
+Whereas in boro rice, Micraspis sp. has shown positive and significant correlation only with GDD(Fig.3).
 Population of the unidentified cardiochilinae wasp has shown a significant and positive correlation with maximum (r = 0.625) and minimum relative humidity (r = 0.622) in kharif rice but has not revealed any significant correlation with any of abiotic factors in boro rice.
 The population of damselfly Agriocnemis sp. has not shown any significant correlation with any of the abiotic factors in any of the seasons.

-A study conducted by Selvam et al. (2021) was found to have similar type of observation.
-The correlation coefficients of trap catch of natural enemies showed positive correlation with minimum temperature (0.644, 0.137), and sunshine hours (0.352, 0.214) whereas rainfall showed a negative correlation (-0.252, -0.048).
+Selvam et al. (2021) found the trap catch of natural enemies to be positively correlated with minimum temperature (0.644, 0.137), and sunshine hours (0.352, 0.214) whereas rainfall showed a negative correlation (-0.252, -0.048).

 Fig-2: Population of Micraspis and Cardiochilinae wasp as influenced by weather parameters and GDD in kharif rice (2022)